Badgeland: Memoir of a Labour Party Young Socialist in 1980s Britain, by Steve Rayson. Published: 7th February 2023

 “Benn almost qualifies as a prime minister we never had but fails to do so because, unlike Corbyn, he was never leader of the Opposition and he never had a credible chance of becoming prime minister while Labour was in government.”

 This is fair enough but it does make Barbara Castle’s inclusion as one of the ten seem a bit conspicuous.
 She never after all, even stood for party leader.
 Yet it arguably doesn’t matter.
 Castle was a colourful and interesting character.
 She might have become leader and her inclusion proves a useful entry point for discussing other female politicians of the time such as Shirley Williams and Margaret Thatcher.
 Richards’ writing is consistently engaging and well-argued.
-And rest assured, the likes of Tony Benn and Michael Foot certainly get lots of coverage here anyway.
+And interested readers should rest assured, the likes of Tony Benn and Michael Foot certainly get lots of coverage here anyway.

 It is a sad book, in some ways.
 Neil Kinnock possessed many brilliant qualities and achieved much but his nine years as Opposition leader were generally agonising.
 He arguably saved the Labour Party only to find that he himself had become their biggest obstacle to it ever winning power.
 Both Milibands were hugely talented too but ultimately found their own ambitions effectively cancelled each other out with disastrous consequences for both them and their family.
 Jeremy Corbyn, a man who Richards reliably assures us is almost completely lacking in any personal vanity at all ended up finding himself widely labelled as narcissistic.